shedrachokonofua/column/project-docs/overview.md

 - One-click delete
 - Lead refinement

-## Crawler System
+## Crawler System(Orchestrator + Crawlers)
-- Capable of supporting multiple websites
+- Crawlers for each lead source
-- Extendable with relative ease(Crawlers as plugins)
+- Extendable with relative ease(Crawlers as Orchestrator plugins)
 - No duplicate leads
 - No reapparence of deleted leads
-- Portable